(Anxieties • Worries • Feelings)

+Do your thoughts and feelings interfere with your sleep?
+Do your anxieties keep you up at night?
+The mind sleep factor is powerful.
 Everyone’s had those sleepless nights when their mind wouldn’t stop racing as worries, stresses and negative feelings piled on top of one another.
-The mind is a powerful element when it comes to the quality of our sleep and a difficult day can keep us awake regardless of physical exhaustion.
+A difficult day can keep us awake regardless of physical exhaustion.
 As stress hormones peak at night, our sleep can be disrupted simply because our mind cannot rest.
 And, when we don’t rest at night, we struggle to be our best selves the next day.

-The mind can be a powerful obstacle for sleep, but there are many tools, such as meditation apps or aromatherapy, that can help create calm.
-A study conducted at the University of Sussex suggested that reading for as little as six minutes may reduce stress levels by more than two-thirds.
+The mind can be a powerful obstacle to sleep, but there are many tools.
+Meditation apps or aromatherapy, that can help create calm.
+A study from the University of Sussex suggested that reading for as little as six minutes may reduce stress levels by more than two-thirds.
 And, exercise is no slouch, either – research has shown that just a few minutes of physical activity can reduce anxiety and foster better sleep.

 There are lots of ways you can remedy the Mind Sleep Factor.
 Below are some resources that can help you get started in your journey.
 Remember, each person is different and there’s no silver bullet in sleep wellness.
 But, you can count on us to help you get the rest you need.
 If you need us, we’re here.

 Resources to help with the mind sleep factor:

 - Mind Racing Can’t Sleep: 15 Expert Tips to Help You Sleep Better